idiap/News-Media-Reliability/README.md

 ```bash
 generate_subgraph.py wordpress.com
 ```
-This by default will create the file `subgraph-DOMAIN.html` (`subgraph-wordpress.com.html` in this case) inside the folder `CC-NEWS/ALL/08/graph/en/`.
+This by default will create the file `subgraph-DOMAIN.html` (`subgraph-wordpress.com.html` in this case) inside the folder `CC-NEWS/ALL/08/graph/en/` containing the interactive plot.
 In this case this subgraph look like the following:

 ![](CC-NEWS/ALL/08/graph/en/wordpress_subgraph.png)